If you have any questions about the Laupus Library poster printing service, please contact the Computer Lab

 - Only ECU faculty, staff, and students may request posters.
 We will verify your ECU status.

-- We will review the poster to ensure it is for ECU business.
+- We will review your poster to ensure it is for ECU business.
 Personal posters will not be printed.

 - We reserve the right to refuse printing to anyone not meeting these guidelines.